frankgh/adn_project1/README.md

 ## Setting up the project

-To setup the "TheMovieDB" API Key create a 'private_keys.xml' file under 'app/src/main/res/values/' with the following content:
+To setup the "TheMovieDB" API Key create a *private_keys.xml* file under **app/src/main/res/values** with the following content:

 ```
 <resources>